Executive Skills for Church Leaders

 January 14-18, 2019 (January 6-10, 2020)

-Spirit in the Desert Retreat Center, Carefree, Arizona
+Register at: Spirit in the Desert Retreat Center, Carefree, Arizona

 California Lutheran University offers a week of continuing education with faculty from the School of Management.
 In the complex environment of congregational management, we all can use new tools for ministry.
 Each day, we explore a different theme.